MyProfileX/goldeneast/README.md

 Designing of the application's database

-Basic understanding of Laravel application and project arhcitecture Studying theory of MVC pattern and it's further practical application
+Basic understanding of Laravel application and project architecture Studying of MVC pattern and CRUD theory and it's further practical application

-Using migrations, factories and seeders for completely work with application's data
+Using the model relations (One-to-One, One-to-Many Many-to-Many) Using migrations, factories and seeders for completely working with application's data Realization of business-logic with resource and single-method Controllers

-Studiying the relations (One-to-One, One-to-Many Many-to-Many)
+Routing (group, prefix, namespace, middleware)

+Implemented vlidation using requests.

+Authorization + email verification
+Integrating Google RE:Capcha
+Role assignment and access managementing with middlewares and gates